Our Mission & History

 Innovant Public Relations works with clients who represent the full spectrum of a clean energy economy.
 Using integrated marketing strategies, Innovant Public Relations offers branding, web development, media relations, social media, community outreach, and event planning services.
 Innovant PR’s principals are known for bringing together public outreach, permitting strategy, and issue-specific messaging while maintaining a keen appreciation of landowner and community relationships.

-Innovant Public Relations was hired by the Wind Energy Foundation to lead the external communications strategy and PR efforts around the rebrand to the Wind Solar Alliance.
+Innovant Public Relations was hired by the Wind Solar Alliance to lead the external communications strategy and PR efforts around its rebrand and name change.
 Innovant Public Relations’ efforts included creating the new Wind Solar Alliance logo and associated brand elements, designing all new branded templates, developing the Wind Solar Alliance website from start to finish, supporting targeted stakeholder outreach, and leading media relations around the launch.

 Robin Pressman, Principal at Pressman Consulting, manages the A Renewable America Jobs Tour for WSA and has consulted with the ARA campaign since 2014.
 Pressman has previously managed political campaigns, conducted polling and message development, designed and run field operations, planned and implemented issue advocacy programs and helped organizations set and meet goals.